With your help we can return 100 young girls sold to labour back to their village, to their family and into school.

 How this Project Works.

 Her International (was IWEN) is a small, but remarkable charity that negotiates for young girls to return to their families and pays for them to complete their schooling to grade 12.
-With the addition of these two classrooms, 100 more young girls will be able to return to their families and attend school.
+With the addition of these four classrooms (2 in 2018, 2 more in 2019), 100 more young girls will be able to return to their families and attend school.
 With your help we can create the opportunity.
 Her International will ensure the funding and support (parents, school adminstration, community) for 100 girls to safely complete their schooling.
 Our goal is that these fortunate girls will continue to continue their education, become community leaders and help other young girls receive the gift you have given.

 excerpt from "The Tharu Women's Journey to Freedom" by Michelle Bonneau